InstallerLegacy/virtualhub.eu.org/docs/1970s/1976/index.md

 ![!
 Unix v6 from 1976](./1976.webp)

-There were four operating system of our interest which were released in the year 1976.
+There were three operating system of our interest which were released in the year 1976.
 They were:

 <DocCardList />